Casa-Port Railway Terminal: Renovation

 The terminal went through a renovation from 2008 to September 2014.
 The project included modernizing the rail infrastructure and platforms, as well as building a new passenger area, shops, and a 500-place underground car park, in addition to 27000 sqm of office space.
 ONCF's total investment is around 100 million MAD.

 During the renovation, access to the platforms was via a temporary passenger building on the Boulevard Moulay Abderrahmane.
 Boarding and alighting points were moved to allow train movements without interruption to other traffic.

 After the works are complete, the station will comprise 8 tracks with 5 platforms and have a capacity of 20 trains per hour (t.p.h.), handling 10,000 passengers a day.

 The reconstruction works had several setbacks.
 The initial plan for the works, managed by the ONCF with AREP/Groupe 3A as contractors, was for them to end in 2012, then in 2013.
 The trickiest part of the construction was new underground levels in unstable soil, close to the sea – in 2010 the whole site was flooded – and the contractor's failure, which meant re-tendering to a wider market of larger contractors.

 Despite multiple delays in the construction project, the brand new railway station was inaugurated on 25 September 2014 in the presence of King Mohammed VI.

 Local transport

 The station is accessible by taxi.
-A station on Casablanca Tramway Line 1 is about 900 m away, in the Place des Nations Unies.
+A station on Casablanca Tramway Line 1 is about 900 m away, in the Place des Nations Unies, and the terminus of Line 3 is located a few meters away from its gate.